With rise of Trump came rise of white nationalism, critics say

 Brooks explained that white nationalists heavily fear becoming irrelevant during a time where white men are not celebrated and whites are declining as a percentage of the total American population.
 “These guys really believe they are being replaced and have to prepare for a race war,” Brooks said.

-Non-Hispanic white residents under the age of 15 made up just under 50% of the nation’s population in 2018 — making them a minority of that generation, according to a Brookings Institution study.
+Non-Hispanic white residents under the age of 15 made up just under 50 percent of the nation’s population in 2018 - making them a minority of that generation, according to a Brookings Institution study.
 The data predicts that this decrease will continue.

 Brooks said that with Trump’s rhetoric and the extremists’ fears of white genocide comes more susceptibility among some to thinking nationalistically.